protocol-registries/well-known-uris/README.md

 ## When to Register

 Generally, a registration request should be made when your document is mature enough for wide review.
+Registration is _not_ a way to propose something for standardisation; we **strongly** recommend engaging with a broader community (e.g., through the IETF [DISPATCH](https://wiki.ietf.org/en/group/dispatch) process or the W3C [Incubation](https://www.w3.org/guide/incubation.html) process before registration.

 If your reference is an Internet-Draft, the normal time to request registration is around the same time you request other reviews; e.g., Working Group Last Call or IETF Last Call.
 If you are unsure about your use of well-known URIs, request registration earlier.
 Note that if you do not request registration here, IANA will do so as part of their process.